GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 	over, this value should be set to `true` to leverage the performance improvements introduced by the `batch-apply-object` API.

+	*NOTE*: if any ref from a single batch matches [replication.syncRefs](#replication.syncRefs) filter, all refs are going to be fetched synchronously as a single git fetch operation.

 	By default, false.

 Directory `replication`